Team5-AVC-Project/AVC_Project/README.md

 X - Software writing, testing and documentation (debugging software and committing to git, writing test cases and documenting performance against milestones)

+* Dictates that it has the same value above it

 | Date Comp.     | Objectives                             | Due Date               | Item Due                        | Tasks                                                               | Member Involvement |
 |----------------|----------------------------------------|------------------------|---------------------------------|---------------------------------------------------------------------|--------------------|